 Other volunteer experience includes:

 I have many wonderful memories from the U of MN; I have been either a student or employee on campus since 1996 so it’s difficult to think of all the incredible moments that had a large impact on my life.
 One memory that sticks out is the moment when I met Terrance Kwame Ross from Youth Studies.
-I was told by an adviser that I needed to meet this guy – that we would get along.
+I was told by an advisor that I needed to meet this guy – that we would get along.
 I wasn’t a YOST major yet and I we had 30 minutes scheduled.
 After three hours with him, he had me in the YOST major, became a treasured mentor to me, and got me involved in his HYDSI program (Health Youth Development Space Initiative).
 For me, it was a major trajectory change!

 Redeeming the Past: My Journey from Freedom Fighter to Healer by Fr.
 Michael Lapsley…